Mboalab/December-2024-to-March-2025-internship/Tasks/Intermediate tasks/Task 2.md

-#Data exploration and preprocessing
+# Task 2: Data exploration and preprocessing

-# Task 1: Introduce yourself

 ## Objective:

 Contributing to open source can be intimidating and confusing depending on the project you’re working on.